open-make/openmakewebsite/content/blog/2024-01-19-hackteria/index.en.md

 {{< /expand >}}

->Ndr: Moritz went, it was difficult to find a flight with a reasonable price, but as an co-organizer he could go.
+>Ndr: Moritz went to GOSH, it was difficult to find a flight with a reasonable price, but as an co-organizer he could go.

 > Why can't you go to GOSH, did you need an authorized VISA?